 Rules governing child arrangements were revised in 2018.
 The default position is now that both parents share joint parental authority following divorce and alternative custody is permitted if in the best interests of the child.
 In 2018 certain rights were also granted to grandparents and children are now able to petition the family court directly in limited circumstances.

 Advice On Divorce In Luxembourg

 We’ve mentioned the less generous approach to maintenance by judges in Luxembourg compared to their British counterparts.
 For this and other reasons many people prefer to divorce in the UK despite having close connections to Luxembourg.
 If you wish to start proceedings in the UK you should bear in mind that it’s important to act quickly.
-If your spouse starts proceedings in Luxembourg before you issue a divorce petition in the UK it’s likely that the divorce and all related matters will be decided by the judges in Luxembourg.
+If your spouse starts proceedings in Luxembourg before you issue a divorce application in the UK it’s likely that the divorce and all related matters will be decided by the judges in Luxembourg.

 Here at Brookman we advise UK nationals resident in Luxembourg and individuals with children in Luxembourg or with other connections to the country.